Our new registrant management system, Alinity, launches Sept. 27, 2023.Read more

 Why do I need to obtain professional liability protection this year?

-Your College fee no longer includes professional liability through CNPS.
-However, professional liability through CNPS is still a requirement for registration.
+Your College fee no longer includes professional liability protection through CNPS.
+However, professional liability protection through CNPS is still a requirement for registration.

 How do I obtain professional liability protection?

-You must purchase liability protection before your renewal application is approved.
+You must obtain professional liability protection (CNPS professional liability protection and Core Services) before your renewal application is approved.
 There are two ways you can do this:

 - through membership in the Association of Regulated Nurses of Manitoba